 - Soy Sauce + Liquid Smoke + Maple Syrup: If you’ve ever made vegan bacon before, you’ll be familiar with this combo.
 It’s the perfect blend of salty / smoky / sweet that totally lights up the “bacon” sensors in your brain.
 We also like to add some black pepper, brown sugar, and nutritional yeast to round the flavor out.

-- Beet Puree: This is our own little addition we really dig.
-Grab a can of sliced beets, puree ’em, and add ’em to the marinade.
+- Beet Powder: This is our own little addition we really dig.
 This is totally optional and doesn’t affect the flavor, but it does add a nice pink bacon-y hue that is totally killer (and also, nutrition and stuff).
-Alternatively, you can use a bit of beet powder mixed with warm water.
+Alternatively, you can use beet puree by pureeing a can of sliced beets.

 - Refined Coconut Oil: Make sure you get *refined* coconut oil, unless coconut-flavored bacon sounds good to you.
 The refined coconut oil is a great addition here because it adds a heavier “fatty-ness” to the whole she-bang that is very indicative of animal fat.